openebs/lvm-localpv/docs/storageclasses.md

 ### AllowVolumeExpansion (Optional)

 Users can expand the volumes only when `allowVolumeExpansion` field is set to true in storageclass.
 If a field is unspecified, then volume expansion is not supported.
+For more information about expansion workflow click [here](https://github.com/openebs/lvm-localpv/blob/master/design/lvm/resize_workflow.md#lvm-localpv-volume-expansion).
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass